 - include the information at the foot of a newsletter as part of a much longer list

-- use Comic Sans pt size 10 or any other slightly off-beat font will suffice
+- also, use Comic Sans pt size 10 or another any off-beat font to dissuade reading

-- when asked, tell them you told them already in this month’s newsletter, text, radio broadcast and personalised address from the Head
+- if asked, tell parents you told them already in this month’s newsletter, text, radio broadcast or personal address by the Head

-- this reinforces their sense of powerlessness to control even the smallest of variations in life
+- this reinforces their sense of powerlessness to control even the most trivial variations in their life

 - forget that parents are only half-listening anyway